EssamWisam/cmp-docs/public/department/General/Recently/Laptop.md

 You'll be running a lot of things that are ram hungry for projects and labs, so the bare minimum you should aim for is 8GB (terrible idea by the way), 16GB+ is strongly preferred if possible.

 ### Screen

 #### Resolution
 Displays contents from the laptop.
 You'll be staring at this for hours every day.
 It's advised to at least aim for 1920x1080 for the resolution.
-You can live with lower resolutions, but they won't be super pleasant.
+You can live with lower resolutions, but staring at them for a long time won't feel as good to your eyes.

 #### Color
 If you intend to do color related work (graphic design, video editing, etc..), or want to have good and saturated/accurate colors, make sure to check the laptop color coverage, it's usually stated as "72% sRGB" or "45% NTSC" in the spec sheet.
 The higher, the better (and more expensive).
 The author prefers 72%+ NTSC.